Corey Bailey

 In a tape recorder, bias is a high frequency Alternating Current (AC) signal that is

 applied to the erase and record heads during recording.
-The frequency of the
+The reason for the bias

-bias signal is supposed to be at least 10 times the highest audio frequency
+supposed to be at least 10 times the highest audio frequency capable of being

-capable of being recorded by a given recorder (but rarely is).
-A typical bias
+recorded by a given recorder (but, rarely is).
+A typical bias frequency for

-frequency for consumer recorders is anywhere between 40 kilohertz (forty
+consumer recorders is anywhere between 40 kilohertz (forty thousand cycles per

 does not magnetize in a linear fashion.
 Early attempts to record without a bias